 Citation: WAC 392-502-080

 Action: Ensure that students claimed for state basic education funding are enrolled in online courses that meet the funding requirements.
-Also, ensure that your district isn’t charging students for courses taken as a part of the student’s free basic education.
+Also, ensure that your district isn’t charging students for online courses taken during the regular school day.

 District-wide Annual Average Instructional Hours